 Click Save.

-The Start Event element's icon changes to indicate that this element uses Web Entry to trigger.
+The Start Event object's icon changes to indicate that this object uses Web Entry to trigger.

 Advanced Panel Settings